ansys/pysam-sysml2/doc/source/examples/bike-weight.rst

     :language: python
     :caption: Load the bike project

-For more information about the project object, see :class:`ansys.sam.sysml2.classes.project.Project` in the API reference documentation.
+For more information about the project object, see :class:`Project <ansys.sam.sysml2.classes.project.Project>` in the API reference documentation.

 Step 2: Calculate bike weight
 -----------------------------

 After loading the project, get the ``Bike`` element.
 As explained in :ref:`Access methods <Getter>`, there are many ways to get an element.
 This code uses dot notation:

 .. literalinclude:: ../_static/code/weight-bike.py
     :lines: 26